yaurau/related-post/readme.txt

 Tested up to: 4.7

 == Description ==
-The plugin blocks the IP addreses on the entered IP address, and temporarily blocks the IP addreses when exceeding the limit of site access and displays them in a table.
+The plugin blocks IP-addresses on the entered IP-address, and temporarily blocks IP-addresses when exceeding the limit of login and password and displays them in the table.

 = Development =
 * [https://github.com/yaurau/yaurau-ip-blocker](https://github.com/yaurau/yaurau-ip-blocker"https://github.com/yaurau/yaurau-ip-blocker")

-= Version 1.00 (16-02-2018) =
+= Version 1.00 (22-02-2018) =
 * NEW: Initial Release